haxtheweb/edtechjoker/draft-outline.md

 - If you requested a partner / agree to work with someone, then pair up with them for this.
 If you don't, then just pair up with someone near you for the purposes of this activity
 - With a partner, I want you to do the following activity together:
+  - If there is an odd number then a group can be 3 people
 - Fork each other's repo, and then clone it locally to your machine
 - `npm install` each other's repo to ensure that it installed
 - run `npm start` to verify that you were able to spin up the other person's repo.
 Work through issues / try to get help if you can't get this going.